 Several months before news of the reunion surfaced, Sammy announced that he and Eddie had mended fences, and that all four guys were on friendly terms again.
 That would have been enough for me.
 Listening to Van Halen’s music had once been a surefire way to make me feel nothing but happy and completely juiced about life, but during the years when Sam was gone and the group was floundering, listening to VH just made me bum out that the guys who had made that amazing music together weren’t even on speaking terms.
 Knowing that they were friends again put that to rest.

 Unfortunately, by the end of the 2004 tour, Ed and Sam had again clashed, and the reunion ended on a sour note.
 As I understand it, Edward is the one band member most responsible for the group’s return to perpetual limbo.
-He has, by some accounts, gone a bit loco, and it has left the band in splinters.
 It’s a shame, and it’s a waste, and when I think about all of the music these guys could have recorded and released over the past 10 years if they had worked things out, it makes my head pop off and fly around the room like an unknotted balloon.

 Be that as it may, the fact remains that Van Halen has had more of an impact on me than most other things in my life, and will always occupy a special and exclusive spot in my heart and soul.